staabm/phpstan-todo-by/README.md

 // TODO: APP-123 fix it when this Jira ticket is closed
 // TODO: #123 fix it when this GitHub issue is closed
+// TODO: GH-123 fix it when this GitHub issue is closed
 // TODO: some-organization/some-repo#123 change me if this GitHub pull request is closed
 ```